StreetWise Hebrew: Creative Lessons with Guy Sharett

 Picture

-When I returned to Tel Aviv, I got back into teaching Hebrew and invented StreetWise Hebrew – an innovative method of Hebrew language instruction combining the sights, sounds, smells and tastes of Tel Aviv.
-Read articles about my project here.
+When I returned to Tel Aviv, I got back into teaching Hebrew and started StreetWise Hebrew – an innovative method of Hebrew language instruction combining the sights, sounds, smells and tastes of Tel Aviv.
+You can read articles about my project here.

 Proudly powered by Weebly